carmman/2S-SOM_versionCM/README.md

 # 2S-SOM_versionCM

 This repository has Matlab code developed by Khalil Yala at Locean (Sorbonne Universites, Paris).
-This code needs the SOM Toolbox (see https://github.com/ilarinieminen/SOM-Toolbox, maybe the most recent version of Kohonen code).
+This code needs the SOM Toolbox (see https://github.com/ilarinieminen/SOM-Toolbox, this is maybe the most recent version of Kohonen code).
 The directory som_for_2s_som/ contains three functions which are a modified version from the ones from SOM-Toolbox.
 Use those functions in replacement for the originals !

 Notes in french for former developers, not relevant for people looking for use 2S-SOM method.